-The Department, Standard Plans, Tailored Plans and the EBCI Tribal Option will access clinical data needed for quality measurement through NC HealthConnex, reducing providers' workload.
-Plans, the EBCI Tribal Option and AMHs can share clinical information on patients enrolled in a variety of care management and population health programs improving coordination of care for patients and reducing administration burden for providers and plans.
+The Department, Standard Plans, Tailored Plans, the PIHP and the EBCI Tribal Option are working on allowing access to clinical data needed for quality measurement through NC HealthConnex to reduce providers' workload.
+The Department's vision is that plans, the EBCI Tribal Option and providers can share clinical information about patients enrolled in a variety of care management and population health programs, improving coordination of care for patients, and reducing administration burden for providers and plans.